run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 Run:AI supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol.
 When SSO is configured, the system is accessible via single-sign on __only__.

-!!!
-Important Note
-    Single Sign-on will only work for Self-hosted environments as well as SaaS tenants created post-November 2021.

 ## Terminology